 Just in case you were thinking of taking the task of selecting your own water treatment system, here are a few mistakes that many homeowners tend to make, and why we recommend consulting with a professional before you begin any work:

 Your Well Inspection Didn’t Analyze the Well Water Chemistry

 Many water treatment systems operate within a specified range.
 A good example is that well water is naturally acidic much of the time and can have large concentrations of iron.
 Many filtration systems that deal with a specific range cannot handle both conditions at once and as a result, the water will need to be treated to neutralize the acidity so that the filtration system can operate as it should.

 It’s important to know as much about your well as possible, as the number of chemicals that can seep into the well water from various sites, such as agricultural, industrial, and many others can affect the pH balance in a variety of ways that will require more than one measure to be taken when selecting a filtration system that will work.

 You Don’t Have a Full Understanding of the Water Treatment System

 Knowing how your pump works is essential since a well will typically pump water from the earth using what’s called a submersible pump.
-If the well is too shallow then a jet pump might be necessary and will be used at ground level as it draws water up from the well to create the needed water pressure to service the home.
+If the well is too shallow then a jet pump might be necessary and will be used at ground level as it draws water up from the well to create the needed water booster to service the home.